-Cash provided by operating activities from continuing operations was \$258.7 million in 2021 compared to \$193.6 million in 2020 and \$205.2 million in 2019.
-The \$65.1 million increase in 2021 compared to 2020 was due primarily to the increase in net income from continuing operations, excluding non-cash charges, partially offset by the change in working capital balances relative to the prior year.
+Cash provided by operating activities from continuing operations was \$281.6 million in 2022 compared to \$258.7 million in 2021 and \$193.6 million in 2020.
+The \$22.9 million increase in 2022 compared to 2021 was due primarily to improved earnings, excluding non-cash charges and income, partially offset by an increase in cash used for working capital relative to the prior year.

-The \$11.6 million decrease in 2020 compared to 2019 was due primarily to the change in working capital balances, partially offset by the increase in net income from continuing operations, excluding non-cash charges, relative to the prior year.
+The \$65.1 million increase in 2021 compared to 2020 was due primarily to improved earnings, excluding non-cash charges, partially offset by an increase in cash used for working capital balances relative to the prior year.